capsa-gg/capsa-documentation/docs/intro.md

 Capsa makes Unreal Engine logs great to work with.
 No more sharing logs in Jira, Slack or Discord, but stored in the cloud, with link sharing built-in, filtering logs, switching to server logs and much more.

-As everyone knows, logs in Unreal Engine are a pain in the _redacted_ to work with, especially when collaborating with a larger team.
+As everyone knows, logs in Unreal Engine are a pain in the ~~redacted~~ to work with, especially when collaborating with a larger team.
 Capsa makes this part not just bearable, but a great developer experience, so you can focus on what you're best at: making games!

+Capsa is made to extend Unreal Engine and does not try to replace it's functionality.
+The web stack is built to be cloud agnostic and can be deployed anywhere.

 ## Capsa features